(Updated 20th May, 2026)

 When I first drafted this series, I wrote a mystery set in each of the cities where I’ve lived in this order:

-- Lost in Lagos – Lagos, Nigeria
+- Lost in Lagos (The Runaway Girl) – Lagos, Nigeria

 - The Godfather of Dance – Houston, USA